-Unless you’re really roughing it, most campgrounds will include some form of electric hookup for your rig.
-Those hookups give you everything you need to power and charge your RV while you’re camping.
-No blackouts for your interior RV lights!
+Unless you’re really roughing it, off-the-grid entirely, most campgrounds will include some form of electric service for your rig.
+Those hookups give you everything you need to be able to power and charge your RV while you’re camping.

-When you’re boondocking, however, you’re at nature’s mercy.
+When you’re boondocking, however, you’re at the mercy of Mother Nature.
 No powerlines, no buzzing, nothing to keep your rig up and running except your battery.
-And while your battery will hang on and keep you comfy for a while, it can’t and won’t last forever.
+And while a battery will hang on and keep you comfortable for a while, it can’t and won’t last forever.
 A battery needs to be recharged.

 The Realities of Solar Power

-First and foremost, while harnessing the power of the sun seems like a no-brainer, it’s an investment.
+While harnessing the power of the sun seems like a no-brainer, it is an investment.
 And not always a cheap investment, at that.
-Unless you’re a regular boondocker, regularly go off the grid and stay away from power sources, solar may not be a worthwhile effort.
+Unless you’re a regular boondocker, regularly go off the grid, and tend to stay away from power sources, solar may not be a worthwhile effort.

 If you mostly stay at campgrounds, if you’re regularly in populated areas, or only boondock once in a while, a generator might be a better option for your needs and your wallet.
 Choosing the right generator is easier than you think.
 Use our guide to choosing the right generator for your RV to find the perfect match.

 The Investment in Solar Power

-That’s a lot of caveats, but this shouldn’t dissuade you from going solar.
-Even with an investment, solar power comes with a lot of perks.
+Don’t be afraid of going solar.
+Even as an investment, solar power comes with a lot of perks.
+Here are few:

-- Easy to use – Generally, you don’t have to think about them.
-You may choose to aim them toward the sun, or if you’re really hardcore, set out ground panels in optimal positions throughout the day.
+- Easy to use.
+Generally, you don’t have to think about them once installed.
+You may choose to aim them toward the sun, or if you’re really strategic, set out ground panels in optimal positions throughout the day.
 Otherwise, if the sun’s out, you’re collecting energy.

-- Clean – In terms of energy, obviously.
-But they’re also easy to clean (when and if you need to), there are no fumes, and no potential fuel spills.
+- Clean.
+Solar is considered clean energy.
+But solar panels are also easy to clean (when and if you need to).
+There are no fumes and no potential fuel spills to consider.

-- Open spaces – With no reliance on hookups, you can go more places, see more things, and worry less about remaining comfortable while you’re doing it.
+- Open spaces.
+With no reliance on hookups to an electrical grid, you can go more places, see more things, and worry less about remaining comfortable while you’re doing it.

-If you have interest in going solar, the best advice you can get is to do all the research you can.
+If you have an interest in going solar, the best advice you can get is to do thorough research.
 Determine how much energy you may need, and find the level of solar power you would require to meet those needs.
 Ask a Camping World associate for more information and advice on solar-powered RVing.

 If you’re ready to look on the sunny side of things, Camping World can help equip your RV with the solar panels and equipment to keep you out there, wherever your camping adventures take you.